awsdocs/aws-iot-docs/developerguide/diagnosing-connectivity-issues.md

 ## Authorization<a name="troubleshooting-authorization"></a>

+AWS IoT resources use [AWS IoT Core policies](iot-policies.md) to authorize those resources to perform [actions](iot-policy-actions.md)\.
+For an action to be authorized, the specified AWS IoT resources must have a policy document attached to it that grants permission to perform that action\.

 I received a `PUBNACK` or `SUBNACK` response from the broker\.
 What do I do?
 Make sure that there is a policy attached to the certificate you are using to call AWS IoT\.
 All publish/subscribe operations are denied by default\.
+Make sure the attached policy authorizes the [actions](iot-policy-actions.md) you are trying to perform\.
+Make sure the attached policy authorizes the [resources](iot-action-resources.md) that are trying to perform the authorized actions\.

+I have an *AUTHORIZATION\_FAILURE* entry in my logs\.
+Make sure that there is a policy attached to the certificate you are using to call AWS IoT\.
+All publish/subscribe operations are denied by default\.
+Make sure the attached policy authorizes the [actions](iot-policy-actions.md) you are trying to perform\.
+Make sure the attached policy authorizes the [resources](iot-action-resources.md) that are trying to perform the authorized actions\.

 How do I check what the policy authorizes?
 In the [AWS IoT console](https://console.aws.amazon.com/iot/home), in the left menu, choose **Secure**, and then choose **Certificates**\.